aryansood/SemesterProjectEthz/data_download_utils/README.md

 ---

 ### Step 4: Process the dataset
-Now run the following code
-then do:
+After downloading, you need to process the .tfrecord files.
+Use the following command:
 ```bash
 python training_data_process.py \
     --dir <path_to_tfrecord_files> \